Pressio/pressio/docs/source/index.rst

 the ``rom``, ``ode``, and ``solvers`` components.
 Please keep this in mind while browsing the documentation and the code.

-The supported capabilities of ``Pressio/pressio`` are included in the table below.
+The supported capabilities of ``pressio-rom`` are included in the table below.
 Each component (level) of the stack depends on the ones below it.

 |